Writing, Communication, and Leadership for the Common Good: Creating Change

 Online LearningHybrid Online Learning < 25% Delivered Online

-$45 for entrance fees to off-campus lectures, presentations, and workshops related to one-day field trips, and for miscellaneous supplies or expenses.
+$45 per quarter for entrance fees to off-campus lectures, presentations, and workshops related to one-day field trips, and for miscellaneous supplies or expenses.